It's hard to believe the Jaguar F-Type has been on sale since 2014, as the sultry sports car is still one of the best-looking options in its segment.

 The powertrain is a mild-hybrid setup combining a 3.0-liter turbocharged inline-6 with a beefed-up electric starter motor that can aid the engine during high loads and recover energy under braking and coasting.
 There's also an electric compressor that helps build boost pressure before revs rise and the conventional turbocharger takes over.

-Unfortunately, the replacement of the old V-6 may mean the end of a manual transmission in the F-Type, as the engine is the sole unit currently offered with the 3-pedal option.
+Unfortunately, the replacement of the old V-6 may mean the end of a manual transmission in the F-Type, as the engine is the sole unit currently offered with the three-pedal option.

-2021 Jaguar F-Type spy shots - Image via S. Baldauf/SB-Medien
+2021 Jaguar F-Type facelift spy shots - Photo credit: S. Baldauf/SB-Medien

 As for the interior, a digital instrument cluster is expected to finally make its way into the F-Type, along with an updated infotainment system with a larger touchscreen display.
 More electronic driver aids should also feature in the car.

 These changes to the F-Type will allow Jaguar to bide its time until a successor can be developed, possibly with a battery-electric powertrain.
-It's a good call as Jaguar Land Rover earlier this year announced a $4.6 billion loss, meaning the automaker should be focused on more profitable models in the immediate future.
+Stay tuned for updates as development continues.